If the UK leaves the EU on 29 March without a deal, there may be changes that affect private, official or abattoir veterinarians.

 For veterinarians, there will be changes to the following processes:

 Visit the Veterinary Medicines Directorate (VMD)’s EU Exit hub for detailed guidance on what’s changing.

 There are certain schemes and processes you should be aware of if you employ people.

 Employing EU workers in the UK before EU Exit

-If the UK leaves the EU without a deal, EU citizens who are resident in the UK before 29 March 2019 (postponed to 31 October 2019) will be able to apply to the EU Settlement Scheme to get settled or pre-settled status.
+If the UK leaves the EU without a deal, EU citizens who are resident in the UK before 29 March 2019 (may also apply to new exit date on 31 December 2020) will be able to apply to the EU Settlement Scheme to get settled or pre-settled status.
 This will mean they can continue to live, work and study in the UK.

 The scheme will be open to applications from 30 March 2019 and EU workers must apply by 31 December 2020 if the UK leaves the EU without a deal.

 You can use the EU Settlement Scheme guidance for employers to give further information to your employees.